Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 Tips - Pourboire.

-Tips are not expected in French cafés and restaurants.
-However, If you are paying the bill in cash, and the service was acceptable, then just round the sum up to the nearest Euro.
-For more about tipping and service charges in French restaurants see the post: Tipping in French Restaurants.
+Tips, service charges, are included (by law) in French cafés and restaurants.
+However, if you are paying the bill in cash, and the service was acceptable, then just round the sum up to the nearest Euro.
+For more about tipping and service charges in French restaurants the post: Tipping in French Restaurants.

 Omissions